 Creative Writing

-Designed for high achieving students who like to write original fiction, nonfiction, and/or poetry.
+Designed for upper-level students who like to write original fiction, nonfiction, and/or poetry.
 Instruction focuses on the study and utilization of models of writing as a basis for students' original writing.
 Elective course.

 Creative Writing II